Social Exclusion Task Force: Social Exclusion Unit

 The SEU published over 50 reports in many areas of social policy.
-Subjects explored included rough sleeping, teenage pregnancy, mental health, older people.
+Subjects explored included rough sleeping, teenage pregnancy, mental health, and older people.
 A report called Reducing Re-Offending by Ex-prisoners was published in July 2002, identifying the needs of prisoners' families and the problems they faced.
 In July 2004 the Home Office published its response Reducing Re-offending National Action Plan.
 The Action Plan's recommendations were criticised as "very disappointing and extremely weak" and "elementary" by the Home Affairs Select Committee.

 In 2005, the SEU published Transitions: Young Adults with Complex Needs which identified 27 cross-governmental action points to improve support for 16- to 25-year-olds by teaching them "basic life skills".

 Social Exclusion Task Force

 In 2006, the SEU merged with the Prime Minister's Strategy Unit.
 The task force aimed to ensure that Government departments work together to deliver services for the most disadvantaged members of society.
 It was located in Admiralty Arch, part of the Cabinet Office's buildings in Whitehall and employed around thirty staff.
 The director at the time of its abolition was Naomi Eisenstadt.